influxdata/docs-v2/content/influxdb/v2.0/security/tokens/view-tokens.md

 ---
 title: View tokens
 seotitle: View API tokens in InfluxDB
-description: View API tokens in InfluxDB using the InfluxDB UI or the `influx` CLI.
+description: View API tokens in InfluxDB using the InfluxDB UI, the `influx` CLI, or the InfluxDB API.
 aliases:
   - /influxdb/v2.0/users/tokens/view-tokens
 menu: